Succession Planning for Private Equity Firms is Essential to Long-Term Financial Success

-Succession planning refers to the process of ensuring organizational operations and performance continue to work smoothly in the event of a leadership departure.
-The departure can be either planned or unplanned, but both can cause upheaval in the organization—as well as with investors and portfolio companies.
+Succession planning refers to the process of ensuring that an organization’s operations continue uninterrupted and that its performance doesn’t suffer in the event that one or more leaders depart.
+A principal’s exit can be planned or unplanned, but either way, the departure can cause tremendous upheaval in the organization.
+Just as importantly, without proper succession planning, a change of leadership can be a cause of concern for investors and portfolio companies.

-Why is Succession Planning Important for Private Equity firms?
+Why is Proper Succession Planning Important for Private Equity Firms?

 It’s important for private equity leaders to understand that experienced LPs recognize that poor succession planning can be bad for their returns.
 Many will want to know about the firm’s succession plan during due diligence.
-Those private equity firms that can’t provide clear and effective answers are considered more risky investments.
+Those private equity firms that can’t provide clear answers that reflect the careful preparation they’ve done are considered riskier investments.

 It is never too early to begin succession planning.
 A great example of this is the story of Blue Point Capital.
 This mid-sized firm had a succession plan almost from the very beginning, and was able to exercise that plan by their third round of funding.

-Firm culture rules in effective succession planning for several reasons.
-First, if you’ve developed a sense of ownership and fairness in economic outcomes amongst your team, they’re much less likely to react negatively to a leadership transition.
+A positive firm culture is critical to effective succession planning for several reasons.
+First, if you’ve developed a sense of ownership and fairness in economic outcomes among your team members, they’re much less likely to react negatively to a leadership transition.

-Developing a culture of open communication and transparency also helps with the transition.
+Developing a culture of open, honest communication and full transparency also helps with the transition.
 It means that you’ve been communicating with staff, partners, and investors openly about your succession plan so that there are no major surprises when it happens.

-Further, when your firm has a culture that is focused on the professional development of your employees, it becomes much easier to promote from within.
-This way, you’ll know that the next generation of leaders intimately understands the business, the culture, and has a standard of shared values.
-Developing your next generation of leaders should include a mix of leadership development training, mentorship programs.
+Further, when your firm has a culture that is focused on the professional development of employees, it becomes much easier to promote from within.
+This way, you’ll know that the next generation of leaders intimately understands the business, the culture, and the firm’s shared values.
+Developing your next generation of leaders should include a mix of leadership development training and mentorship programs.

-When the time is right, and for the right people—promoting co-leaders to provide hands-on experience and training.
+When the time is right and you’ve identified the right people, promoting co-leaders in order to give them hands-on experience and training is very beneficial.
 As the founding leadership team of many top private equity firms are entering their twilight years, this approach to transitioning to the next generation of leaders is proving quite valuable.
 Bain Capital and KKR & Co. are two examples of top firms incorporating new co-leadership positions into their succession plans.

-Many private equity firms keep a “portfolio” of potential CEO contenders for their investment firms.
+Many private equity firms create a “portfolio” of potential CEO contenders for the companies in which they invest.
 But this is also a good practice for your firm’s own succession planning.
 Some firms simply don’t have the resources or the talent pool to be able to promote from within.
-In this case, you will need to do an outside search for leadership talent.
+In that case, you will need to do an outside search for leadership talent.

-Maintaining a list of potential next-gen firm leaders helps your leadership team keep an eye on their professional development and achievements over time to help determine their fit in the future.
+Maintaining a list of potential next-gen firm leaders helps your leadership team keep an eye on their professional development and achievements over time in order to determine how well a person fits into the firm’s vision of the future.
 It also helps make the transition less time consuming and costly if there is an unplanned leadership exit.

-Fair incentive programs for your firm’s next generation of leaders is a must in your succession plan.
-All too often, new leaders become frustrated and disenfranchised when they take on greater work and responsibilities in the firm, while the original founder sits back and continues to take the lion’s share of economic benefit.
+Including incentive programs for your firm’s next generation of leaders is a must in your succession planning.
+Too often, new leaders become frustrated and disenfranchised when they take on greater work and responsibilities in the firm without increased compensation, while the founder sits back and continues to take the lion’s share of economic benefit.
 This often leads to the successors leaving the firm prematurely to start their own firms.

-Make sure your next generation of leaders are well compensated and cared for if you want your firm to be treated as a going concern.
+Make sure your next generation of leaders are well compensated and cared for if you want to ensure your firm’s ongoing success.
 They need to feel a real sense of ownership in the organization, even if they weren’t the original founding members.

-Perhaps the most difficult thing for a founder to do is to simply let go.
-It’s risky to hand the reins over to the young and less-experienced.
+Perhaps the most difficult thing for a founder to do is just let go.
+It’s risky to hand the reins over to young and less-experienced team members.
 Founders worry that they’ll watch everything that they’ve worked so hard to build crumble.
 It’s a legitimate concern, but one that must be pushed aside if you want your succession plan to be a success.

-New leaders will likely do some things in a different way and make different decisions than what you would make.
-But these things aren’t all necessarily bad.
-Founding leadership teams need to not let their egos stop their firms from continuing on without them.
+New leaders will likely do some things in a different way and make different decisions than a founder might.
+But that’s not necessarily a bad thing.
+It’s vital that current leaders not let their egos stop their firms from continuing on without them.

-Succession planning in any organization is inherently difficult.
-For private equity firms, it’s even more difficult to do right.
-The transition that takes place around a key leader exiting the firm can cause a significant amount of financial pain—for the private equity firm as well as investors.
-But putting a transparent and fair plan into action that focuses on the development of your internal team early on can smooth the transition and make sure things get back on track as quickly as possible.
+The transition that takes place when a key leader exits a firm can cause a significant amount of stress and financial pain—for the private equity firm as well as investors.
+But putting a transparent and fair succession plan into action early on, and ensuring it’s one that focuses on the development of your internal team, can smooth the transition and make sure your operations get back on track as quickly as possible.